 - A short description of the purpose of the Web site to show that it is an organizational Web site, as opposed to a personal Web site.

 - A list of Virginia Tech PIDs of people who should have administrative privileges

 - Your name, department, and phone number

 Once your site has been created in Ensemble, you will receive an email.
-You should then be able to login and see your site in https://author.ensemble.vt.edu.
+You should then be able to login and edit your site in https://author.ensemble.vt.edu.
 If you are logged in and have a prior session, you will need to exit and log back in to see the new site.

 Stage sites offer a way to work on updated sites while leaving the legacy site up and functional.
 You'll build out your stage site using the authoring system.

-Your stage site, once it gets set up in the next couple of weeks, will be your domain with ".vt.edu" replaced by ".stage.cms.vt.edu".
+Your stage site, once it gets set up, will be your domain with ".vt.edu" replaced by ".stage.cms.vt.edu".
 For example sandbox.vt.edu would have a stage site of sandbox.stage.cms.vt.edu.
-Please note that the stage site will not include the "www" portion of the domain name.
+Please note that the stage site do not include the "www" portion of the domain name.
 Once the certificate creation process is completed, stage sites are protected by pid/password authentication.
 Anyone with a Virginia Tech PID can view a stage site.

 You must publish your pages, images, and other assets to your stage site in order to properly preview your website.
-Please use Safari or Firefox to preview your site in stage as the other browsers don't consistently show images behind Login.vt.edu.
+Stage sites should be reviewed in Firefox or Safari so that CAS-restricted images load properly.

 Note that you need to publish out the site level, the /en/ level, and at least a page called index to activate your stage site and before launching your site.